 Figure 3: The changes per maturity level.

-In general, the trend seems positive.
+In general, the trend seems optimistic.
 The number of companies at the lowest “uncontrolled” level declined.
-The number of respondents at the “in development” and “capable” levels of maturity has grown.
-The number of companies that have “ad-hoc” status essentially remains the same.
+The number of respondents at the “in development” and “capable” maturity levels has grown.
+The number of companies with “ad-hoc” status remains the same.

 Data management supports the decision-making processes at different management levels.
 This is one of the key data management business values.
 To make correct business decisions, managers should get the required information.

-As demonstrated in Figure 4, the situation with the delivery of information has improved drastically.
+As demonstrated in Figure 4, the situation with information delivery has improved drastically.

 Figure 4: Trends in information availability for decision-making.

-The number of companies at the three lowest levels of maturity has lowered significantly.
+The number of companies at the three lowest maturity levels has lowered significantly.
 Simultaneously, more companies have reached the “capable” and “effective” level of maturity.

-The situation with timely delivery has also improved significantly, as can be seen in Figure 5.
+The situation with timely delivery has also improved significantly, as seen in Figure 5.

 Figure 5: Trends in on-time data and information delivery.